 CAPS Help Center: Resources for Dealing with Loss, Disasters, and Traumatic Events

-We are deeply saddened by the tragic events that occurred at La Jolla Crossings housing complex.
+We are deeply saddened by the tragic events that occurred in Las Vegas.
 We are aware that many in our UCSD community are affected by this incident.
 We want to support all UCSD students who have been affected by these events.
 If you have any need to talk with a CAPS counselor, please contact us at 858-534-3755.
 We are available for walk-in services and consulation.
 This HelpCenter page also provides numerous campus, community, and online resources.

 For Faculty and Staff, resources are available through the Faculty Staff Assistance Program (FSAP).
 Please click here to visit their website or call them at (858) 534-5523